defold/doc/docs/en/faq/faq.md

 Is it possible to play audio without the use of an audio component attached to a game object?

 : Everything is component-based.
-It's possible to create a headless gameobject with multiple sounds and play sounds by sending messages to the sound-controller object.
-A benefit is that you can duck sounds based on interval, etc
+It's possible to create a headless game object with multiple sounds and play sounds by sending messages to the sound-controller object.

 Is it possible to change the audio file associated with an audio component at run time?